zopefoundation/Zope/docs/zopebook/ZPT.rst

 Otherwise, you add a slash ('/') and the name of a sub-object or attribute.
 You may need to work your way through several sub-objects to get to the value you're looking for.

+Which builtins are supported as first element of a path expression depends on the context.
+In an untrusted context, only "safe builtins" (as specified by ``AccessControl.safe_builtins``) are supported; in a trusted context, beside those all Python builtins are supported in addition (and take precedence over the former).
+Note that many builtins are callable.
+For those, you will refer to them usually via the ``nocall`` variant of a path expression.

 Python Expressions
 %%%%%%%%%%%%%%%%%%